Are we really seeking adventure or are we just here for the attention?

-In the digital age, many of our memories are set within more of an indirect context than a tangible one, first interpreting that which is right in front of us through a lens rather than our own eyes.
-Seeing life from behind a lens and then looking back over your memories after they have been filtered and cropped leaves us with a skewed reality.
+In the digital age, many of our memories are set within more of an indirect context than a tangible one.
+We default our interpretations of that which is right in front of us through a lens rather than our own eyes.
+We see life from behind a lens and then look back over the memories after they have been filtered and cropped, leaving us with a skewed reality.

 The pressure to extensively document these experiences has a side effect of experience-detachment.
 This detachment demotes our own perspective to our own lives to a vicarious role.

 Try to come up for air.
-Perhaps try to wait until your trip is complete before streaming each photo to their feeds.
+Perhaps try to wait until your trip is complete before streaming each photo to their place on the social feed.
 Experience first and fully, then once there is time to engage later, have at it.

 An organic perspective of the world is fresh and raw and so worth it.
 In our hyper-visual/digital world, we have lost out on the magic of storytelling.
 We can just hand someone our phones and let them flip through our pictures, perhaps providing them with a verbal caption here and there.
-But to be able to paint a picture without pictures, to captivate someone with the color of your memories, provides them a unique access into your private mind’s eye.
+But to be able to paint a picture without pictures, to captivate someone with the color of your spoken words, provides them a unique access to your mind’s eye.

 Try meeting a local

 You truly meet a city through its people.
 Locals are better sources of information than any Wikipedia article or travel guide.
 They can give you access and secrets to a world unknown to the average traveler.